cyberark/summon/_includes/content.md

 of the secrets from a provider and provide them as environment variables for a specified process.

-The format is basic YAML with a couple of custom tags.
+The format is basic YAML two custom tags.
 Each line looks like this:

 ```
-<environment_variable>: !<tag_name> <secret_path>
+<key>: !<tag> <path>
 ```

+`key` is the name of the environment variable you wish to set.

+`tag` sets a context for interpretation:

-* The `!var` tag sets the environment variable's value of the secret.
+* `!var` sets the value of `key` to the the secret's value, resolved by a provider given `path`.

-* The `!file` tag writes the value of the secret to a memory-mapped temporary file and sets the value of the environment variable to the file's path.
+* `!file` writes the value of `path`, a literal string, to a memory-mapped temporary file and sets the value of `key` to the file's path.

+* `!var:file` is a combination of the two.
+It will use a provider to fetch the value of a secret located at `path`, write it to a temp file and set `key` to the file's path.

-* If there is no tag, `<secret_path>` is treated as a literal string.
+* If there is no tag, `<path>` is treated as a literal string and set as the value of `key`.

 Here is an example: